Insurance Agency Revenue Multiples: 2026 Market Data

 The mistake: "My revenue is high, so my agency is worth top-dollar."

-Reality: If your retention is 70%, you're not selling a business—you're selling a leaky bucket.
+Reality: If your retention is 70%, you're not selling a business, you're selling a leaky bucket.

 Fix: Track and improve retention before you list.

-Mistake #4: Overvaluing "Sweat Equity"
+Mistake 4: Why Does Overvaluing "Sweat Equity" Sink Deals?

 The mistake: "I built this agency from scratch, so it's worth more."

 Reality: Buyers don't pay for effort.
-They pay for cash flow, retention, and transferability.
+They pay for cash flow, retention and transferability.

 Fix: Price based on market comps, not emotional attachment.